explosion/weasel/docs/tutorial/remote-storage.md

 ```

 After you finish training, you run [`push`](../cli.md#push) to
-make sure the `training/model-best` output is saved to remote storage. spaCy
+make sure the `training/model-best` output is saved to remote storage.
+Weasel
 will then construct a hash from your command script and the listed dependencies,
 `corpus/train`, `corpus/dev` and `config.cfg`, in order to identify the
 execution context of your output.
 It would then compute an MD5 hash of the